PigumerGroup/sbt-aws-cloudformation/README.rst

 ``awscfUploadTemplates <stage>``

-Upload the template to the bucket.
+Upload templates to the bucket.

 ``awscfCreateStack <stage> <shortName>``